AJnsm/Stator/docs/documentation.md

 ## Parameters
 The pipeline takes in a number of parameters, which can be set by the user in the params.json file.
+An example file called `params_example.json` is included in this directory.

 These affect the calculation and the results:
 | Parameter | Default | Description | Required? |